 Yes, garden variety is the key to this weekend’s vintage market.

-However, you’re also going to find an enormous assortment of all things antique and second-hand for the home at Sage Farm Antiques too.
+However, Sage Farm Antiques also offers an enormous assortment of antiques and second-hand items for the home.

 As a matter of fact, the gals were commenting when I checked out how many platters and dishes they had sold today.

-It’s springtime in New England and that means all the vintage and garden markets are now in full swing.
+It’s springtime in New England, which means the vintage and garden markets are in full swing.

-Sage Farm Antiques is one of my favorite vintage jaunts to attend, located at 5 Exeter Road in North Hampton, NH with a monthly 3-day show hosting 20 vendors.
+Sage Farm Antiques is one of my favorite vintage jaunts.
+It is located at 5 Exeter Road in North Hampton, NH, and has a monthly three-day show that hosts 20 vendors.

 Sage Farm Antiques 2023 Vintage Market Schedule